johicks/harper-akamai-redirect-template-demo/README.md

 * **Infrastructure as Code:**
   * Includes a GitHub Action Workflow ("Bootstrap Akamai Redirect Stack") that provisions the entire stack (EdgeWorker, Akamai Property, Edge Hostname, Harper Redirect Application, Harper Database role/user).
-  * Supports uploading a `redirects.json` file to populate rules immediately upon deployment.
-Subsequent commits of redirects.json will be reconciled to Harper using GitHub Actions.
-This keeps your HarperDB cluster in sync with your redirects.json file, making this repository the source of truth for redirects.
+  * Supports uploading any number of .json files to populate rules immediately upon deployment.
+Subsequent commits of .json files will be reconciled to Harper using GitHub Actions.
+This keeps your HarperDB cluster in sync with your .json redirect files, making this repository the source of truth for redirects.
 * **Zero-Trust Setup:** The pipeline automatically generates a strong, unique password for the EdgeWorker, creates a restricted user in HarperDB, and injects the credentials into the EdgeWorker bundle at build time.

 ## Repository Structure